RatPatootie/reliable_customers_classification/Readme.md

 Preparation:

-    before running predict.py you should run devide_data.py for dividing data on train and new_input
+    before running predict.py you should run devide_data.py for dowloading and  dividing data on train and new_input

 Running: